UPDATE: Islamic Republic of Afghanistan Legal System and Research

 Each of the above division (Dewan) shall be comprised of a head and maximum of 4 members.

-Municipal Primary Courts of the centre of provinces shall have the relevant Dewans to adjudicate the following cases in primary level in accordance with law:
+Municipal Primary Courts of the center of provinces shall have the relevant Dewans to adjudicate the following cases in primary level in accordance with law (Article 42, Law on the Organization and Jurisdiction of Courts in Afghanistan):

 - Resolving general criminal cases by General Criminal Dewan.